-The study of Canada is mainly focused in the recently established North American studies programme at St Antony’s College.
-The programme was launched with funding from Canadian donors including IDRC (International Development Research Centre) who will also fund a two-year postdoctoral fellowship for a specialist in the Caribbean, Mexico or Central America.
+The study of Canada is mainly focused in the North American Studies programme at St Antony’s College.
+The programme was launched with funding from Canadian donors including IDRC (International Development Research Centre).
 In this programme, Canada is studied in its regional context, a unique approach given that the countries on the North American continent tend to be studied individually.

 In the Department of Politics and International Relations (DPIR), Professor Jennifer Welsh is a specialist in Canadian Foreign Policy.
 Amongst other, numerous publications, she has co-edited with Professor Ngaire Woods Exporting Good Governance: Temptations and Challenges in Canada’s Aid Program (2007).
 Professor Welsh’s book At Home in the World: Canada’s Global Vision for the 21st Century (2004) was nominated for the Annual Canadian Political Science Association 2005 book of the year.

-For those students who do not study Canada as an aspect of their course or research, there is an opportunity to come to know the region through the Oxford University International Internships Programme (OUIIP), which provides students with the opportunity to spend the long vacation learning new skills in a new country.
+For those students who do not study Canada as an aspect of their course or research, there is an opportunity to come to know the region through Oxford’s Summer Internship Programme, which provides students with the opportunity to spend the long vacation learning new skills in a new country.
 One of the very first placements offered in the first year of the scheme was a research internship at the University of Toronto.

 In June 2012, a team led by Simon Fraser University, Canada and featuring scientists from Oxford’s Department of Materials announced that it had managed to sustain this quantum state, this time in the material silicon, for a total three minutes and 12 seconds, over 100 times longer than the record of 1.75 seconds previously achieved.
 Given that silicon hosts most modern computing, the prospect that the same material might enable quantum computing could have major implications for future computing.

-As with students, Canada punches above its demographic weight in terms of academic staff at Oxford: with 100 Canadian citizens on faculty, Canada is the ninth largest source of international academics.
+With around 100 Canadian citizens on faculty, Canada is the twelfth largest source of international academics.